pudly/schmopera-hugo/content/articles/folds-the-new-fulllength-solo-album-from-nathan-shubert.md

 date = "2017-01-06T10:05:00+00:00"
 lastmod = "2017-01-06T14:14:00+00:00"
 publishDate = "2017-01-06T14:14:00+00:00"
-slug = "folds-the-new-fulllength-solo-album-from-nathan-shubert"
-title = "Folds: the new full-length solo album from Nathan Shubert"
+short_description = "There's an appealing subtlety to Folds, a muted chain of pieces that wavers between improvisation and a feeling of familiarity. \"Expressive and accessible, Nathan wrote these pieces purely for the pleasure and beauty inherent in them, not as exercises in composerly rigor or pianistic dexterity.
+Free of external meanings, the pieces take on their own deeply implicit, wordless significance.
+These pieces became Folds.\"" slug = "folds-the-new-fulllength-solo-album-from-nathan-shubert" title = "Folds: the new full-length solo album from Nathan Shubert"
 +++